quantmind/giotto/examples/education/index.md

 </div>

 Barcharts support both canvas and svg on standard and ordinal scales.
-This example shows how to add additional labels to the chart legend.
+This example shows how to add additional labels to the chart legend and how to display them at an angle.

 Html: